jfrog/artifactory-docker-examples/docker-compose/README.md

 Artifactory Pro and HA require some more setup due to the built in support for simple and complex configurations.

-### Artifactory Pro with PostgreSQL and Nginx for https support
+### Artifactory Pro with PostgreSQL and Nginx for Docker registry support
 ```bash
 ### Linux
 $ sudo ./prepareHostEnv.sh -t pro -c